soxhub/wdio-testrail-reporter/README.md

 it("Authenticate a valid user C321", . . .
 ```

 Only passed or failed tests will be published.
-Skipped or pending tests will not be published resulting in a "Pending" status in testrail test run.
+Skipped or pending tests will not be published resulting in a "Pending" status in testrail test run, unless the includeAll option is set to false.

 ## Options